KejPi/AbracaDABra/README.md

 The number of scan cycles can be configured.
 One scan cycle means scanning all selected channels once.
 You can let the Scanning tool run "forever" by setting number of cycles to be infinite (value 0).

-By default all the channels in band III are scanned (5A-13F, 38 channels in total) but you can only scan some channels using the "Select channels" button.
+By default all the channels in band III are scanned (5A-13F, 38 channels in total) but you can only scan some channels using the "Select channels" option.

-The scanning results are displayed in the table as well as as red circles on the map.
+The scanning results are displayed in the table and as red circles on the map.
 The blue circle is the location specified in the TII settings.
 You can select any row in the table by clicking on it and the corresponding transmitter is shown as a bubble on the map with detailed information shown in the bottom right corner (see screenshot above).
 It also works the other way around by clicking the red circle on the map.
 Selection of multiple rows is also supported.
 In this case the corresponding dots are shown on the map but no details about the transmitters are available.
-The table can be sorted by any column by clicking on it.
+The table can be sorted by any column by clicking on its header.
 It is possible to display the ensemble structure by double clicking on the row or from the context menu shown with a right mouse click (Precise mode only).

 Results of scanning can be stored to a CSV file using the "Save as CSV" menu item.
-Unlike the TII dialog, the scanner tool does not store the results "on the fly" during scanning but it can be configured to save the results when scan stops automatically (AutoSave option in menu).
-In this case, the CVS is stored to TII log location.
-You can also load previously stored CSV files to display the results in the dialog.
+The scanner tool does not store the results "on the fly" during scanning by default but it can be configured to do so by enabling AutoSave option in menu.
+Scanning log is stored as CVS file in `scanner` directory under [data storage](#data-storage) folder.
+You can also load previously stored CSV files to display the results.
 Please note that this CSV file replaces the contents of the table and since receiver location is not stored in the file, transmitter distances will be calculated using the current location known by application.

 Individual transmitters in scanning results can be marked as local (known) transmitters using context menu (multiple transmitters can be selected and marked as local at once).
 These local (known) transmitters can be excluded from results view using "Hide local (known) transmitters" option in Scanner tool menu.
 Furthermore, when local transmitters are hidden, they are not exported to CSV.

 _Note:_ The application service list is preserved when the Scanning tool is running.
 Use the band scan functionality if you want to update the service list.
-Furthermore, iterations with the application are limited when scanning tool performs scanning.
+Furthermore, some features in the application are limited when scanning tool performs scanning.

 ## DAB signal overview
-The DAB signal overview is considered to be advanced feature thus it is only available when application is in [Expert mode](#expert-mode).
-It needs the optional [QCustomPlot library](https://www.qcustomplot.com).
-This feature can be accessed by clicking on the SNR value in dB in the status bar or from the application menu.
-It displays the spectrum of the input signal, a time plot of SNR and other signal parameters known by the application.
+The DAB signal overview displays the spectrum of the input signal, a time plot of SNR and other signal parameters known by the application.
 The border between plots can be moved to the very top or very bottom to hide the spectrum or SNR plot respectively.
 It is possible to activate frequency offset correction of the spectrum in the configuration menu (select the three dots at the bottom right corner).
 This eliminates the frequency offset of the signal and gives a cleaner spectrum of DAB signal in general.
 The default refresh rate of the spectrum is 500 ms but it can be modified in the configuration menu.

 The spectrum plot can be zoomed in both axes with the mouse wheel or in one axis by clicking on the axis and zooming.
-The spectrum plot can be dragged with the mouse, and the zoom level can be reset to the default with a right click on the plot area or in the configuration menu

 _Note:_ Spectrum calculation and visualization leads to higher CPU use by the application.